Manage my study

 Public involvement is an active partnership between the public and researchers in the research process.
 You may wish to review our webinars, an introduction for researchers with little or no experience of PPI (requires email registration to view) and the opportunities and challenges of PPI for experienced researchers for guidance on involving the public in your research.

 Briefing notes for researchers are available on the INVOLVE site.

 Contracts and intellectual property

-We use standard Department of Health contracts.
+We use standard Department of Health and Social Care contracts.
 We also recognise the key role of Intellectual Property (IP) assets in driving innovation as well as the importance of a range of associated activities such as fostering a culture of invention through to collaborating with industry.